Chronic lymphocytic leukemia (CLL)

 Researchers have found a potential association between CLL and exposure to herbicides like Agent Orange used during the Vietnam conflict from 1961 to 1971.
 The U.S. Department of Veterans Affairs (VA) entitles those exposed to receive disability compensation.
 If you have CLL and think you may have been exposed to Agent Orange or other herbicides, you're entitled to benefits.
 The VA is urging Vietnam veterans to apply for compensation to begin processing their claims.
 For more information, visit the U.S. Department of Veterans Affairs website.

 Source: Chronic Lymphocytic Leukemia.
-Reviewed by John C. Byrd, MD.
+Reviewed by Nicole Lamanna, MD.